-Not time to nitpick on Brexit - Rees Mogg
+Not time to nitpick on Brexit - Rees-Mogg

 'Time is short'

-However, speaking on BBC's Newsnight the vice president of the European Parliament, the Irish MEP Mairead McGuinness, said the speech showed the realities of Brexit "were dawning" in the UK.
+Speaking on BBC's Newsnight the vice-president of the European Parliament, the Irish MEP Mairead McGuinness, said the speech showed the realities of Brexit "were dawning" in the UK.

-She said some of Mrs May's proposals amounted to the UK wanting "to be part of the European Union" in all but name.
+She said some of Mrs May's proposals amounted to the UK wanting "to be part of the European Union" Not time to nitpick on Brexit - Rees-Moggin all but name.

-She said the UK had still not produced a withdrawal document and wanted to "jump ahead" of where negotiations were at.

 Irish prime minister Leo Varadkar said he feared the constraints of leaving the customs union and the single market have not been fully recognised by Mrs May's government.